niftools/blender_niftools_addon/docs/user/features/properties/material.rst

 #.
 In the **World Tab** -> **Ambient Color**.

-* The diffuse color dynamically calculated, so the value is not actually used.
+* The diffuse colour dynamically calculated, so the value is not actually used.
 * If you have found a nif that actually uses these values please contact the devs and we can enable per material ambient.

 Diffuse
 ~~~~~~~

 #.
-In the **Diffuse** panel, click on the color to bring up the color widget
+In the **Diffuse** panel, click on the colour to bring up the colour widget

 * Blender defaults is 0.800, which is off-white.
 * See notes above why this value is defaulted on export.